 Impaired Investments.
-As of December 31, 2019, all impaired commercial paper investments have completed enforcement events.
+As of December 31, 2021, all impaired commercial paper investments have completed enforcement events.
 The King County impaired investment pool (Impaired Pool) held one commercial paper asset where the Impaired Pool accepted an exchange offer and is receiving the cash flows from the investment's underlying securities.
-The Impaired Pool also held the residual investments in one commercial paper asset that were part of completed enforcement events, where the Impaired Pool accepted the cash-out option.
-The District's share of the impaired investment pool principal is \$3,682, and the District's fair value of these investments is \$2,478.
+The District's share of the impaired investment pool principal is \$2,526, and the District's fair value of these investments is \$1,598.

 Interest Rate Risk.
-As of December 31, 2019, the Pool's average duration was 0.92 years.
+As of December 31, 2021, the Pool's average duration was 1.24 years.
 As a means of limiting its exposure to rising interest rates, securities purchased in the Pool must have a final maturity, or weighted average life, no longer than five years.
 While the Pool's market value is calculated on a monthly basis, unrealized gains and losses are not distributed to participants.
 The Pool distributes earnings monthly using an amortized cost methodology.

 Credit Risk.
-As of December 31, 2019, the District's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
+As of December 31, 2021, the District's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
 In compliance with state statutes, Pool policies authorize investments in U.S. Treasury securities, U.S. agency securities and mortgage-backed securities, corporate notes (rated at least "A"), municipal securities (rated at least "A" by two NRSROs), commercial paper (rated at least the equivalent of "A-1"), certificates of deposits issued by qualified public depositaries, repurchase agreements, and the Local Government Investment Pool managed by the Washington State Treasurer's office.